Anilberke/g-SystemVMessageQueues/README.md

 $./client

+You can read or write the hello.c file.

 If make is not available

 If you prefer not to use make or encounter further issues, you can manually compile each file using gcc.
 Here are the commands: